 Testing survey protocol

 Assuming a stratified analysis as the default method for obtaining an index of abundance, a series of survey protocol can be tested using the test_surveys function.
-Provided a simulated population from sim_distribution and a series of survey protocol from expand_surveys, this function will simulate and analyze data from each survey using the sim_survey, run_strat and strat_error functions.
+Provided a simulated population from sim_distribution and a series of survey protocols from expand_surveys, this function will simulate and analyze data from each survey using the sim_survey, run_strat and strat_error functions.
 Like sim_survey_parallel, this function operates in parallel and allows the specification of n_sims and n_loops, and the product of these two arguments equals the number of times each survey is simulated.
-Keep in mind that low numbers of n_sims and high numbers of n_loops will be easier on RAM, but may be slower, especially if the work is spread across few cores.
-Because most of the default settings of the functions match the case study settings, the below code will replicate the results from our case study (see Table 1 for a more detail).
+Keep in mind that low numbers of n_sims and high numbers of n_loops will be less demanding on RAM, but may be slower, especially if the work is spread across few cores.
+Because most of the default settings of the functions match the case study settings, the code below will replicate the results from our case study (see Table 1 for a more detail).
 The expand_surveys function sets up a series of 175 surveys to test (i.e. all possible combinations of set_den, lengths_cap and ages_cap protocol) and the test_surveys function will run 1000 simulations of each survey and compare stratified estimates of abundance to the true abundance available to the survey.

 set.seed(438) pop <- sim_abundance() %>% sim_distribution() surveys <- expand_surveys(set_den = c(0.0005, 0.001, 0.002, 0.005, 0.01), lengths_cap = c(5, 10, 20, 50, 100, 500, 1000), ages_cap = c(2, 5, 10, 20, 50)) tests <- test_surveys(pop, surveys = surveys, n_sims = 5, n_loops = 200, cores = 2)

-Processing time will system (i.e. amount of RAM and number of cores) and setting (i.e. n_loops and n_sims ratio) dependent.
+Processing time will be system (i.e. amount of RAM and number of cores) and setting (i.e. n_loops and n_sims ratio) dependent.
 The test_survey function will print a progress bar, generated using the progress package (Csárdi and FitzJohn, 2016), which details percent completion and will also include an eta after the first step of the loop completes.
 Keep in mind that thousands of simulations of hundreds of survey designs may take days to run.
 The test_surveys function therefore includes an option for exporting intermediate results to a local directory, via the export_dir argument, and the resume_test function can be used resume a test_surveys run that had to be stopped part way through the process.
 The final object produced will be a list that includes all objects from sim_abundance and sim_distribution with the table of survey designs tested (named surveys) and tables produced by strat_error that end with the names _strat_error and _strat_error_stats.
 These tables include a survey column to allow merging of the survey protocol table with the error tables.
 Objects produced by sim_survey (set and sampling details) and run_strat (full stratified analysis results) are not retained to minimize object size.
 Like other core functions, some convenience functions are included in SimSurvey for creating interactive plots of the results from test_surveys.
-For instance a series of plotting functions ending in _fan produces fan charts where stratified estimates of abundance from each simulated survey are converted into a series of quantiles to depict the probability that estimates fall within a particular range.
+For instance, a series of plotting functions ending in _fan produces fan charts where stratified estimates of abundance from each simulated survey are converted into a series of quantiles to depict the probability that estimates fall within a particular range.
 True values of abundance available to the survey are overlaid on the series of probability envelopes.
 These plots help visually assess the level of precision and bias from a specific set of survey protocol.
-The three lines of code below will produce interactive fan charts for stratified estimates of total abundance, abundance at length and abundance at age, respectively.
-A subset of these plots have been combined into static plots (Figure 5, 6, 7).
+The three lines of code below will produce interactive fan charts for stratified estimates of total abundance, abundance at length and abundance at age, respectively(Figure 5, 6, 7).

 plot_total_strat_fan(tests) plot_length_strat_fan(tests, years = 1:20, lengths = 1:100) plot_age_strat_fan(tests, years = 1:20, ages = 1:10)